 Water-Scrum-fall is a phased delivery approach for software using Scrum as main development management method.
 It can be a stepping stone to agility, to become a living breathing agile organisation.
 1

 The authors have concluded after analyzing 15 years of ATAM data that modifiability, performance, availability, interoperability, and deployability are key quality attributes for Agile practitioners.

 Telefónica adapted Lean Startup to their processes, culture and organization to make it work.
 A Q&A with Susana Jurado Apruzzese on innovation and creating digital products.

 Gerald Weinberg shares his observations of the agile movement "where it came from, where it is now, and where it's going" in the book Agile Impressions.

-How can you get from high level system requirements (features/epics) to the right level of specification to enable agile development?
-This article describes how Dutch Railways made the transition from large use cases which were completely written before development, to “Use Case 2.0” and why this helps them to deliver apps faster and with the right business value.
+How the Dutch Railways made the transition from large use cases completely written before development to Use Case 2.0 and why this helps them to deliver apps faster and with the right business value.
 1

 Mark Levison recently wrote a blog on “Scrum Alone is Not Enough”, which is the first blog of a series to uncover various Agile patterns.
-Till now he has published blogs on Kanban Portfolio View and Portfolio Management in the series.